 If you have the burden of proof, and for any reason fail to present evidence to support the decision made, you are likely to lose the appeal.
 Unlike proceedings in a criminal case, the standard of proof is not “beyond a reasonable doubt;” rather, the standard of proof is “preponderance of credible evidence,” which is the lower civil case standard.

-Further information on who has the burden of proof (link to pdf) is available for your convenience.
+Further information on who has the burden of proof is available for your convenience.

 What Goes on at the Hearing Before the Administrative Law Judge?

 Testimony is taken under oath and tape recorded.
 The appeal is heard by an administrative law judge.
 The administrative law judge will try to bring out the important and relevant facts in the case through questioning of the parties.
 The Judge will first determine which records, if any, will be made part of the record.
 Depending on which party has the burden of proof, that party will go first in presenting its side of the dispute, including presenting witnesses, if any.

 Next, the other side is given an opportunity to present its side of the dispute, including presenting witnesses, if any.

 Following that, both parties, in turn, will be given the opportunity to ask relevant questions of the other.

 Relevant information is information directly related to the issues being considered, including the credibility of witnesses and parties.

 While these proceedings are administrative in nature, and don’t follow the same rules as one would find in a court of law, but the Judge may rule evidence and testimony out of order.

 What to do before and during the hearing

 - Make a list of your key points.